Irdest developer manual

 Building Ratman

 Ratman provides several binaries in the ratman package.
+The name of the binary is ratmand.
 You can build the entire package with cargo.
-By default the ratman-dashboard will be included, which requires you to build the sources with yarn first.
+By default, the ratman-dashboard will be included, which requires you to build the sources with yarn first.

 $ cd ratman/dashboard